 And remember, there is no one route to becoming senior.
 So maybe you’ll find an arc that I’ve missed above.
 If you do, please do let me know.

 [Update - 22 Oct 2019] - More and more companies are being explicit about how an employee can progress through the organisation.
 One way of doing this is by publishing a progression framework.
-You can see a good collections of progression frameworks on progression.fyi (including companies such as Monzo, Basecamp, Spotify, etc).
+You can see a good collection of progression frameworks on progression.fyi (including companies such as Monzo, Basecamp, Spotify, etc).